NovaMage/SValidator/README.md

 SValidator
 ==========

-A library for validation of scala objects in a fluent and concise manner.
+A library for validation and data binding of scala objects in a fluent and concise manner.

 This project is heavily inspired by the [FluentValidation library for .NET](https://github.com/JeremySkinner/FluentValidation) and licensed under the MIT license.